 The new Dubey & Schaldenbrand Grand Shar DB (ref.
-GSAR-ST-BKW-LS) automatic chronograph wristwatch that the Swiss-based watchmaker is going to pull the proverbial wraps off during the upcoming Baselworld 2011 trade show offers a time-proven Swiss made movement in a mildly oversized, yet ergonomically shaped case.
+GSAR-ST-BKW-LS) chronograph that the Swiss-based watchmaker is going to pull the proverbial wraps off during the upcoming Baselworld 2011 trade show offers a time-proven Swiss-made automatic movement in a mildly oversized, yet ergonomically shaped case.

 While this new “Grand Shar DB” collection with its unusual design probably won’t enjoy an instant success among millions of enthusiasts, I am almost positive that the same unusual design will let them attract attention of serious customers who are mature enough to buy a watch that is actually interesting instead of yet another Rolex.

-Judging by the corporate web-site, at the time of writing this brief review the watch will be available not only in a stainless steel case (pictured,) which is going to be a mass-produced job, but also in a limited edition yellow gold (150 pieces) and steel with its bezel adorned with 45 ceramic baguettes (50 pieces.)
+Judging by the corporate website, at the time of writing this brief review the collection will be available not only in a stainless steel case (pictured,) which is going to be a mass-produced job, but also in a limited edition yellow gold (150 pieces) and steel with its bezel adorned with 45 ceramic baguettes (50 pieces.)

-It must be noted, however, that the choice of movement somewhat diminishes long-term value of the watch, since timekeepers powered by standard calibers are rarely popular among serious collectors and tend to lose their value over time.
+It must be noted, however, that the choice of movement somewhat diminishes the long-term value of the Grand Shar DB, since timekeepers powered by standard calibers are rarely popular among serious collectors and tend to lose their value over time.

-There is still no info on the timekeeper’s price, but it will surely be quite expensive*.
+There is still no info on the timekeeper’s price, but it will surely be expensive*.

 See also: Louis Moinet Geograph Limited Edition